 How to Create the Perfect Craft Room

 I’m not gonna lie; I LOVE this room.
-However, my favorite room in our house would be the sunroom with our hot tub where my hubby and I spend lots of time sorting out life and eating donuts while drinking coffee almost every weekend and is right next to my studio so I get to enjoy the sunlight.
-Having a sunroom means the lighting in here is Awesome!!
+However, my favorite room in our house would be the sunroom with our hot tub where my hubby and I spend lots of time sorting out life and eating donuts while drinking coffee almost every weekend.
+That room is right next to my studio so I get to enjoy the sunlight.
+Having a sunroom means the lighting in here is awesome!!

 But back to the creative space and how to set up a craft room…